France sees 2025 as new goal for ultra-fast broadband roll-out

-PARIS (Reuters) - France, which is at the bottom of EU rankings for ultra-fast fiber optic broadband coverage, sees 2025 as a new goal for rolling out the technology across the country, the head of France’s digital agency told Reuters.
+PARIS (Reuters) - France, which is at the bottom of EU rankings for ultra-fast fibre optic broadband coverage, sees 2025 as a new goal to roll out the technology across the country, the head of France’s digital agency told Reuters.

 President Emmanuel Macron, who wants to turn France into a “start up nation”, has made universal access to fast broadband a key priority to stimulate the economy.

-In 2013, the former government announced a 20 billion-euro ($24 billion) plan to bring the high-speed broadband service to every household and business by 2022, using several different technologies (fiber optic, copper network, coaxial cable, wireless technology).
+In 2013, Macron, then the economy minister, announced a 20 billion-euro ($24 billion) plan to bring the high-speed broadband service to every household and business by 2022, using several different technologies (fibre optic, copper network, coaxial cable, wireless technology).

-Antoine Darodes, who heads France’s digital agency said: “After 2022, we’d have to finalize the roll out of FTTH (”fiber to the home“) throughout the whole country by 2025.”
+Antoine Darodes, who head France digital agency said: “After 2022, we’d have to finalise the roll out of FTTH (”fibre to the home“) throughout the whole country by 2025.”

 All decisions have not yet been made on this goal in terms of financing, he said in an interview.

-France currently ranks 24th among EU members in subscriptions to fast broadband, according to the European Commission.
+France currently ranks 24th among EU members in terms of subscriptions to fast broadband, according to the European Commission.

-Telecoms operators and government bodies have raised questions in the past few months over the time frame and cost projections of the government’s plans.
+There have been questions raised by telecoms operators and government bodies in the past few months over the time frame and cost projections of the government’s plans.

 France’s public accounting office said in January the total sum needed to install the fast broadband network and connect all households and businesses would amount to 34.9 billion euros ($41 billion), which is 14.9 billion more than a first estimate in 2013.